bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

-  I had to use `set_learning_phase(1)` during training, and `set_learning_phase(0)` during prediction because the Keras dropout implementation uses `in_train_phase(<train_input>, <test_input>)`, which switches between two behaviors for training/testing based on the status of this bit.
+  I had to use `set_learning_phase(1)` during training, and `set_learning_phase(0)` during prediction because the Keras dropout implementation uses `in_train_phase(<train_input>, <test_input>)`, which switches between two behaviours for training/testing based on the status of this bit.
 For some reason when using the regular dropout layer you don't have to do this but when doing it in a custom layer you do?
 I suspect I missed something in my custom layer that happens in the dropout layer.